Choquet operators associated to vector capacities: Introduction

 \item[(Ch2)] (\emph{Comonotonic additivity}) $T(f+g)=T(f)+T(g)$ whenever the functions $f,g\in E$ are comonotone in the sense that

 \item[(Ch3)] (\emph{Monotonicity}) $f\leq g$ in $E$ implies $T(f)\leq T(g).$ \end{enumerate}

 The linear Choquet operators acting on ordered Banach spaces are nothing but the linear and positive operators acting on these spaces; see Corollary 1.
 While they are omnipresent in the various fields of mathematics, the nonlinear Choquet operators are less visible, their study beginning with the\ seminal papers of Schmeidler \cite{Schm86}, \cite{Schm89} in the 80's.
 An important step ahead was done by the contributions of Zhou \cite{Zhou}, Marinacci and Montrucchio \cite{MM2004} and Cerreia-Vioglio, Maccheroni, Marinacci and Montrucchio \cite{CMMM2012}, \cite{CMMM2015}, which led to the study of vector-valued Choquet operators in their own.
-See \cite{GN2020a} and \cite{GN2020b}.
+Notice that other important contributions concerning this topic were obtained by Mesiar \cite{Mes_1}, Mesiar-Li-Pap \cite{MP}, Ouyang-Li-Mesiar \cite{Mes_2} and Pap \cite{Pap}.
+See also Gal-Niculescu \cite{GN2020a} and \cite{GN2020b}.

 Interestingly, the condition of comonotonic additivity (the substitute for additivity) lies at the core of many results concerning the real analysis.
-Indeed, its meaning in the context of real numbers, can be easily understood by identifying each real number $x$ with the affine function $\alpha _{x}(t)=tx$, $t\in\mathbb{R}.$ As a consequence, two real numbers $x$ and $y$ are comonotone if and only if the functions $\alpha_{x}$ and $\alpha_{y}$ are comonotone, equivalently, if either both $x$ and $y$ are nonnegative or both are nonpositive.
-This yields the simplest example of Choquet functional from $\mathbb{R}~$into itself which is not linear, the function $x\rightarrow x^{+}.$ At the same time one can indicate a large family of nonlinear Choquet operators from $C([-1,1])$ into an arbitrary ordered Banach space $E,$
+Indeed, its meaning in the context of real numbers, can be easily understood by identifying each real number $x$ with the linear function $\alpha_{x}(t)=x t$, $t\in\mathbb{R}.$ As a consequence, two real numbers $x$ and $y$ are comonotone if and only if the functions $\alpha_{x}$ and $\alpha_{y}$ are comonotone, equivalently, if either both numbers are nonnegative or both are nonpositive.
+This yields the simplest example of Choquet functional from $\mathbb{R}$ into itself which is not linear, the function $x\rightarrow x^{+}.$ Let $C_{0}([-1, 1]) = \{f \in C([- 1, 1]) : f(0) = 0\}$.
+A large family of nonlinear Choquet operators from the Banach lattice $C_{0}([-1, 1])$ to an arbitrary ordered Banach space $E$ is that of operators of the form